 While I am totally cool eating a hefty Greek salad in the morning (I know, I know), I’ve also found ways to make my salads more breakfast-y.
 Maybe there’s room in this crazy world for the concept of a breakfast salad yet!

-Here are some tips and ingredients that I’ve been really enjoying on my morning bowl of greens.
+Here are some tips and some ingredients that I’ve been really enjoying on my morning bowl of greens.

 Tips for Breakfast Salad

 - Put an egg on it: Doesn’t an egg inherently make pretty much anything breakfast food?
 I think that’s a rule.
-I’ve been enjoying a soft boiled egg over a well dressed bed of kale.
+I’ve been enjoying a soft-boiled egg over a well-dressed bed of kale.
 It does it for me.

 - Add in some satiating fats: Avocado, goat cheese, and bacon — oh my!
 These things not only taste delicious, but they help wake up your brain and keep you full until lunch.
-Also, seriously…bacon.
+Also, seriously … bacon.

 - Change up your greens: There’s more than just romaine or spring mix when it comes to salad greens.
 Change it up.
-My favorites are spinach, arugula, kale and shredded brussels sprouts.
+My favorites are spinach, arugula, kale, and shredded Brussels sprouts.
 Or heck, make it a combo.
 Mix and match.
 You’ll end up with a more nutrient-dense plate that way.

 - Don’t ignore your leftovers: What did you have for dinner last night?
 Do you have any grilled or roasted veggies begging to be thrown into the mix?
 How about a lonely pork chop or piece of grilled chicken?
-Slice them up, throw them in, let things get awesome.
+Slice them up, throw them in, and let things get awesome.

-So, what do you think— totally crazy or totally delicious?
+So, what do you think — totally crazy or totally delicious?
 Do you ever eat salad for breakfast, and if so, what do you top it with?